Andranik: Immigration and conflict with the ARF

-From Persia, Andranik moved to the Caucasus, where he met the Armenian leaders in Baku and Tiflis.
-He then left Russia and traveled to Europe, where he was engaged in advocacy in support of the Armenians' national liberation struggle.
-In 1906 in Geneva, he published a book on military tactics.
-Most of the work was about his activities and the strategies he used during the 1904 Sasun uprising.
+Following Andranik's departure from Persia, he traveled to the Caucasus, where he consulted with Armenian leadership in Baku and Tiflis.
+He subsequently left Russia for Europe, dedicating himself to international advocacy for the Armenian national liberation struggle.
+In 1906, while in Geneva, he published a treatise on military tactics that drew heavily from his strategic experiences during the 1904 Sasun uprising.